HTTP is the protocol used to transmit data around the WWW.

 Accept header gives media types that the browser likes.

 This says that it prefers HTML or XHTML (with quality 1.0).
 Other XML slightly worse (quality 0.9).
 Anything else okay (quality 0.8).

 Browsers change this to indicate useful things for different kinds of requests.
 For a

 Accept: application/font-woff2;q=1.0,⏎⃠ application/font-woff;q=0.9,*/*;q=0.8

-Servers can use this info to send the best quality info to the user agent. e.g. with Chrome's image accept:
+Servers can use this info to send the best quality info to the user agent. e.g. with Firefox's image accept:

-… a server/application could send a WebP image, but send PNG to Firefox.
+… a server/application could send a WebP image to this browser, but send PNG to older browsers.

 Accept-language header says something about what the user can read:

 Server can send most-appropriate translation for that user.

 But the language is human-configured (and usually just the OS's install language).
 Always let the user override on your site with a preference.